JosephABudd/kickzig/README.md

 ##### Modal screens

-I haven't added the commands for adding and modal screens it is shown below.

-`kickzig screen add-modal YesNo YesNo` creates a modal screen named **YesNo** with a panel named **YesNo**.

 Modal screens are the framework's dialogs.
-They are the same as simple panel screens where one panel is displayed at a time.
+They are the same as panel screens where one panel is displayed at a time.

 When a modal screen is to be displayed, the framwork pushes the current screen onto a screen stack before displaying the modal screen.
 When a modal screen is finally closed, the framework pulls that previous screen off the stack and displays it.

-An *OK* modal screen is provided as en example for writing other types of dialogs.
+An **OK** modal screen and a **YesNo** modal screen are provided as examples for writing other types of dialogs.
+The **YesNo** modal screen is interesting because it demostrates how to use call backs.

+`kickzig screen add-modal YesNoMaybe YesNoMaybe` creates a modal screen named **YesNoMaybe** with a panel named **YesNoMaybe**.
+It also creates a **YesNoMaybe** modal parameter for passing information to the screen's goModalFn().

 ##### Removing an unwanted screen